Selling U.S. Products & Services

 Air Cargo

 Terminal de Cargas Argentina (TCA) was created as a concessionary partnership established by the Government of Argentina for the operation of airfreight terminals at international airports.
 TCA is the logistics division of Aeropuertos Argentina 2000, Argentina’s dominant airport concessionaire, and provides full logistics and storage services to all foreign cargo agents.
 TCA’s primary business is bonded warehouse management at major Argentine international airports, where the company stores imported and exported cargo while their consignees perform relevant formalities with the Customs Administration or Dirección General de Aduanas (DGA).
 TCA’s headquarters are located at Ezeiza Airport, Argentina’s main international airport just outside the city of Buenos Aires.
-The company also has branches in Córdoba, Mendoza, Mar del Plata, and Jorge Newbery Airport (Autonomous City of Buenos Aires).
+The company also has branches in Córdoba, Mendoza, Mar del Plata, and Jorge Newbery Airport (in the city of Buenos Aires).

-The Retail Network
+Retail Network

 There are two types of traditional sales channels in Argentina.
 One is through large-scale retailers with a defined, but limited, share of the market.
 The other is through the many specialized retailers that seek to protect their niches.
 The food retail market is loosely separated into three categories: traditional “mom and pop” stores scattered throughout local neighborhoods, self-service mini-markets and drugstores, and the supermarkets and hypermarkets.
 Consumers generally prefer hypermarkets and supermarkets for lower prices on weekly and monthly purchases.